artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>the gods are bloodless, so we call them deathless.
 (5.338–42)</p>
 </blockquote>

-Note that the Greeks associate eating our food with mortality.
+The Greeks associate eating our food with mortality.
 This is seen in a number of other verses as well:

 <blockquote class="poetry">
 <p>“No, my friend,</p>